-Table 1.
-Features and Objectives of the World Bank and International Monetary Fund World Bank International Monetary Fund Promote economic development of poor Promote a global agenda for maintaining countries in the world. international monetary stability.
+World Bank International Monetary Fund Promote economic development of poor Promote a global agenda for maintaining countries in the world. international monetary stability.
 Special financial assistance through the International Development Association (IDA) for poor countries with a GDP per capita of less than \$865 per year.
 Assistance to all Member States - developed and developing countries - who are temporarily facing balance-of-payments problems.
 Encouraging private enterprises in developing countries through the activities of the International Finance Corporation (IFC).
 Replenish Member States' currency reserves by allocating special drawing rights in proportion to their quotas.
 Financial resources acquired through lending on the international bond market.
 Financial resources provided on the basis of paid quota of Member States.
 It owns authorized capital of \$ 184 billion, of which member states pay about 10%.
 Owns fully available quota of 145 billion SDR (about \$ 215 billion).
 7000 employees from 181 Member States.
 2300 employees from 184 Member States.
 The President of the Bank is always a US citizen.
 The IMF President is a citizen of one of the Western European countries Priority goals: Priority goals: Investing in human capital by increasing the amount of investment in education.
-Consultations and cooperation between Member States to resolve international monetary problems.
-Supporting social development and institution building as key elements of poverty reduction.
-Encourage balanced growth in international trade with a goal to achieving high Increasing the ability of government bodies to provide quality, efficient and transparent employment rates, real income growth, and productive resource development. services.
+Supporting social development and institution Consultations and cooperation between Member States to resolve international monetary problems. building as key elements of poverty reduction.
+Encourage balanced growth in international trade with a goal to achieving high Increasing the ability of government bodies to provide quality, efficient and transparent services. employment rates, real income growth, and productive resource development.
 Exchange rate stability and avoiding Supporting private business development. competitive currency depreciation.
+Supporting private ousiness development.
 Multilateral system of international payments, in order to avoid foreign exchange restrictions.
 Short-term financial resources to correct short-term disturbances in the balance of payments.